Present your work at the conference:

 We cordially invite you to submit a proposal for the 1st biennial Trauma and Birth Conference to be held in Seattle WA, March 28-30 2019.
 This professional event will offer a unique training experience providing attendees the opportunity to network and exchange ideas with over 300 participants.
 Our audience will consist of psychotherapists, doulas, midwives, labor and delivery nurses, OB-GYNs, psychiatrists, ARNPS, childbirth educators, lactation specialists, and peer support personnel.

 Both our speakers and the topics they address will reflect the wide breadth of experiences and needs of the parents, families, and communities impacted by trauma during the perinatal period.
-We will specifically address the overall health inequities that marginalized communities, such as communities of color, LGBTQ communities, immigrant and limited English speaking people experience in relationship to trauma during this period.
+We will specifically address the overall health inequities that marginalized communities, such as communities of color, LGBTQ communities, immigrant and limited English speaking people experience in relation to trauma during this period.
 Additionally, we are interested in a diversity of approach, experience, and expertise.
 Presentations may include somatic and experiential methodologies as well as lecture and demonstration.

 In 2018, we are specifically seeking workshops on the following topics: